For information about any of our programs, application, or any of our other student services please contact us:

 THE CENTER FOR STUDENT SUCCESS

-Some programs at MTI require students to complete an internship experience before officially graduating.
+Some programs at Mitchell Tech require students to complete a credit-bearing internship experience before officially graduating.
 Parents are encouraged to support their students during this important phase of experiential education.
 Some internships are compensated; many are not.
 All students enrolled in an internship are required to pay tuition and fees like they would pay for any other academic credit.
 Learn more about a student's internship experience here.